microsoft/teams-ai/python/samples/05.chatModeration/README.md

 This sample shows how to incorporate Content Safety control into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.

+NOTE: Support is only available for OAI at the moment.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->

 <!-- code_chunk_output -->